You are here

 Regular exercise can have a huge impact on your sleep health.
 And we’re not just talking about exercising your body but also exercises that improve the muscles in your tongue, throat and soft palate.
 Yoga is great for strengthening muscles in these areas and also for improving breathing.
 Singing can help strengthen muscles in your mouth and throat.
 Even chewing gum before bed until your jaw aches can help improve the muscles that keep your mouth closed.

 While in many cases sleep apnoea can be difficult to prevent, it is easy to treat.
 Not only that but your health and wellbeing will dramatically improve through proper treatment.
-If you or your partner are suffering from sleep apnoea take our obligation-free sleep self-assessment questionnaire today.
+If you think you or your partner are suffering from sleep apnoea, call us today on 1300 246 637 or submit your details below and we'll be in touch to arrange your diagnostic sleep study.
+This Medicare-rebated diagnostic will determine the nature and severity of any condition.